spyrospav/picoCTF-Writeups/ARMssembly 3/ARMssembly-3.md

         .section        .note.GNU-stack,"",@progbits
 ```

-`main` functions gets an argument and passes it to `func1`. `func1` consists of a loop with condition `w0 != 0`.
+`main` function gets an argument and passes it to `func1`. `func1` consists of a loop with condition `w0 != 0`.
 The loop starts with the following commands
 ```
 and w0, w0, 1 # checks the last bit of w0
 cmp w0, 0